 Officers will be strictly enforcing all traffic laws.
 Additionally, pedestrians are urged to Walk Smart! and always use crosswalks when crossing roadways.
 Wait for the signal to change and be sure that drivers see you while crossing.

-On behalf of the men and women of the Ocean City Police Department, I want to welcome you to Ocean City, Maryland.
-We invite you to enjoy our beautiful city with the expectation that you do so safely and respectfully while abiding by our laws and local ordinances.
+Motor events bring thousands of car enthusiasts to Ocean City.
+We invite all motor event participants to enjoy our beautiful city with the expectation that participants are safe and respectful while abiding by our laws and local ordinances.

 - Disorderly conduct, or willfully acting in a manner that disturbs the public peace, is prohibited.
 Officers will enforce laws concerning disorderly conduct in order to protect the quality of life of our citizens and ensure a peaceful environment.

 - Blocking sidewalks and public roadways is prohibited.
 Citizens may not sit along sidewalks or congregate in the roadway in a manner to prevent others from easily passing.
 Open container and public consumption of alcohol are also prohibited.